An introduction to projects

 When you're working on a project, you'll incur costs.
-This might be mileage travelled to visit the customer, or in-house tasks.
-The publisher's costs would include, for example, paper and binding for the books, and transporting the finished books to the bookshops.
+This might be mileage travelled to visit the customer, or in-house tasks such as paper and binding for books and then transporting the finished books to bookshops.

-You can track these costs against projects in FreeAgent, and, if you wish, charge some of them on to your customer, either at cost, or with a mark-up, or at a different specified price.
+You can track these costs against projects in FreeAgent by creating bills or out-of-pocket expenses, or explaining bank transactions, and linking them to the project.
+You can then charge some of these costs to your customer, either at cost, with a mark-up or at a specified price.

-Then you can see, as you issue invoices to your customer, how much profit you've made on the project, allowing for rebilled costs and those that can't be rebilled, but must be "taken on the chin".
+As you issue invoices to your customer, you can see how much profit you've made on the project, allowing for rebilled costs and those that can't be rebilled.

 You can choose whether or not to include unbillable time on the project profitability breakdown.